 Responsibility for appropriate quality management lies with the Leadership of our firm.
-This includes effective monitoring processes aimed at evaluating whether the policies and procedures which constitute our Quality Management System are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards.
+This includes effective monitoring processes aimed at evaluating whether the policies and procedures which constitute our System of Quality Management are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards.